Athletics Rules

 Registration

-- may only register for one of the following events: tennis ball throw, softball throw or shot put.
+- Athletes may only register for one of the following events: tennis ball throw, softball throw or shot put.

-- may only register for one of the following events: running long jump or standing long jump.
+- Athletes may only register for one of the following events: running long jump or standing long jump.

 Divisioning